Beijing Olympics get political with Taiwan, Uyghur questions

 BEIJING (AP) — For two weeks and more, China’s stance on questions about its politics and policies has been straightforward: It’s the Olympics, and we’re not talking about these things.

-That changed Thursday at the Beijing organizing committee’s last regularly scheduled daily news conference Thursday, three days before the end of the Games.
+That changed Thursday at the Beijing organizing committee’s last regularly scheduled daily news conference, three days before the end of the Games.
 The persistent and polite refusal to answer such questions gave way to the usual state of affairs at news conferences with Chinese officials — emphatic, calibrated answers about the country’s most sensitive situations.

 Taiwan?
 An indivisible part of China.
 The Uyghur population of the Xinjiang region?
 Not being pushed into forced labor.
 China’s sovereignty?
 Completely unassailable under international norms.